learnbin.net nav logo

 Seismic waves are longitudinal or transverse waves that travel through the inside or surface of the earth.
 Seismic waves are naturally occurring or artificially generated.
 Seismic waves are generated artificially by Vibroseis -vibrators, Artificial explosions, or air guns (Ocean Bottom Seismograph - OBS).
 These artificial seismic waves are used to study the interior of the earth and reveal the location of economic resources like hydrocarbon and mineral deposits.

-Natural seismic waves are occurred due to earthquakes.
-Several types of earthquakes are happened due to several reasons.
+Natural seismic waves occur due to earthquakes.
+Several types of earthquakes happen due to several reasons.

 • Tectonic earthquakes (plate boundaries, crustal earthquakes due to faults)